Pipeline schema

 Display the documentation for a pipeline schema

-To get an impression about the current pipeline schema you can display the content of the nextflow_schema.json with nf-core schema docs <pipeline-schema>.
+To get an impression about the current pipeline schema you can display the content of the nextflow_schema.json with nf-core pipelines schema docs <pipeline-schema>.
 This will print the content of your schema in Markdown format to the standard output.

 There are four flags that you can use with this command: